env0/env0-backstage-plugin/plugins/backstage-plugin-env0/README.md

 # env0 Backstage Plugin

-This plugin adds UI components to:
+This plugin adds UI components that allows you to:
 - See the deployment history of env0 environments.
 - Monitor the current status of env0 environments.
 - Redeploy existing env0 environments.